nthucurry/gitbook/knowledge/cloud/azure/function.md

 <br><img src="https://docs.microsoft.com/en-us/azure/api-management/media/api-management-using-with-vnet/api-management-vnet-internal.png">

 ## Integration Service Environments (ISE)
 ISE is a fully isolated and dedicated environment for all enterprise-scale integration needs.
-When you create a new ISE, it’s injected into your Azure Virtual Network allowing you to deploy Logic Apps as a service in your VNET.
+When you create a new ISE, it’s injected into your VNet allowing you to deploy **Logic Apps** as a service in your VNet.

-With the general availability of the ISE, we’ve made several improvements from preview giving your Logic Apps more power when running in an ISE.

-Since an ISE provides a private execution environment for executing your Logic Apps where you can take advantage of more deployed resources, many of the limits have also been increased.

 ## JIRA SAML SSO by Microsoft
 - https://docs.microsoft.com/zh-tw/azure/active-directory/saas-apps/jiramicrosoft-tutorial